storey/fbAdHighlighter/README.md

 ### v0.1.2
 - Added a "close" button to the highlighting overlay so users can interact with the ad if they wish.
-- Search for the "Sponsored" text inludes text added using the :before/:after pseudoselectors.
+- Search for the "Sponsored" text includes text added using the :before/:after pseudoselectors.

 ### v0.1.1
 - Added support for all Facebook locales.